 At a time when many are reflecting on the highs and lows of working from home, this short piece is a homage to the role of architecture in our lives.

-And, in particular, one building – 58 Marylebone High Street – our Circus home for the past 16 years.
-A home we leave today.
+And, in particular one building – 58 Marylebone High Street – a home we left in lockdown one, Summer 2020.

 58 is a rare self-contained 1964 building with a glorious view of Marylebone Church at the front, and a private garden at the back.
 For Circus, an oasis for extraordinary work in our gallery, and radiant space for active client debate above.
 How magnificent it has been; how lucky are we to have been its second resident.

 For me, it has always been a love affair.
 I found the building through a Google search – where would I like to be?
 Marylebone.
 What type of buildings do I love?
 Mid Century Modern.
 And there it was; the late John Harris had just retired and the building created for his own architectural practice was for rent.

 Six months of tea and cake with John and his wife, Jill, followed; to check I was the right sort, that I could be trusted with their beautiful building.
 They lived behind – and had designed the studio at the end of their garden.
 Captured rather glamorously in Harper’s Bazaar in 1965, “the coolest building in London” was the caption then, and still feels true today.

 Once I passed muster with Mr Harris, there followed a long courtship with Howard de Walden as we worked together to restore the building, and protect the windows, stairwells, tiles and mezzanine.

 From the get go, we created both a gallery and a debating space encouraging reflection, conversation and unexpected encounters between clients and artists.
 Through Private Views we would wave to Mr and Mrs Harris across the garden – and they would dance along.